ElinaSht/ElinaSht/README.md

 ## 🏢 Work experience
 I have experience in the financial sector.
-I am currently looking for a job as a Junior in Data Science or Frontend Development.
+I am currently looking for a job as a Junior in Frontend Development.

 <!--